dlang-community/D-Scanner/README.md

 The "--styleCheck" or "-S" option runs some basic static analysis checks against the given source files.

+#### Configuration
+By default all checks are enabled.
+Individual checks can be enabled or disabled by using a configuration file.
+Running ```dscanner --defaultConfig``` will generate a default configuration file and print the file's location.
+The "--config" option will allow you to specify the path to a configuration file if you do not want to use the one created by the "--defaultConfig" option.

 #### Implemented checks
 * Old alias syntax (i.e "alias a b;" should be replaced with "alias b = a;").
 * Implicit concatenation of string literals.